Skip to main content

 Attribute Casting

 Attribute casting provides functionality that allows converting model attributes to the appropriate QVariant metatype when it is accessed via your TinyORM model.
-The core of this functionality is a model's u_casts data member that provides a convenient method of converting attributes' QVariant internal types to the defined cast types.
+The core of this functionality is a model's u_casts static data member that provides a convenient method of converting attributes' QVariant internal types to the defined cast types.

-The u_casts data member should be the std::unordered_map<QString, Orm::CastItem> where the key is the name of the attribute being cast and the value is the type you wish to cast the column to.
+The u_casts static data member should be the std::unordered_map<QString, Orm::CastItem> where the key is the name of the attribute being cast and the value is the type you wish to cast the column to.
 The supported cast types are:

 • CastType::QString